flyway/flywaydb.org/_posts/2020-10-16-skipExecutingMigrations.md

 ## Intermediate baseline

 As a project grows in size, constructing the databases used in various temporary environments (such as dev or test) becomes harder to manage via a normal `migrate`.
-Instead of applying a vast number of migrations to setup the database, it may because more desirable to create the database via other means.
+Instead of applying a vast number of migrations to setup the database, it may become more desirable to create the database via other means.
 This could be a new migration that does the same thing all the previous migrations did in a more efficient way, restoring from some form of image or backup, or something else.
 No matter what method is chosen, the problem of what to do with the existing migration files remains.

 The simplest solution would be to delete the old migrations, but this abandons all support for existing databases that have not yet been migrated beyond this new 'baseline' point.
 It could also introduce confusion on the version naming (e.g. "Why do our migrations start from version 8.2?").
 Luckily `skipExecutingMigrations` can provide a better solution.